ilya-lesikov/gke-demo/README.md

    git push origin release_all   # This will trigger our CI/CD
    ```

-1. Wait for the build to complete: https://console.cloud.google.com/cloud-build/builds
+1. Wait for the build to complete: https://console.cloud.google.com/cloud-build/builds \
-   > In the meantime, open this page to activate Stackdriver: https://console.cloud.google.com/monitoring/dashboards
+   In the meantime, open this page to activate Stackdriver: https://console.cloud.google.com/monitoring/dashboards

 1. Works now!

 <img src="./res/build.png" width="692" height="605">

-## Looking around
+## Looking around <a name="looking-around"/>

 First, switch to our production cluster:
 ```bash